 This system guarantees both the total freedom of movement for the patientboth its easy, fast and accurate localisation.

-I D-ATOM wrist transmitters supplied to doctors, silently register (without transmission) the intercepted D-POS ferrite antennas, and transmit the IDs of the last 2 intercepted antennas only in combination with the call alarm (button press).
+The D-ATOM wrist transmitters supplied to doctors, silently register (without transmission) the intercepted D-POS ferrite antennas, and transmit the IDs of the last 2 intercepted antennas only in combination with the call alarm (button press).

 Again, the position information, together with the call, is transmitted (either directly or via a REPO+ repeater) to the D-TECT software, displayed on the 4 PCs; the operator will display an alarm message together with the identifiers of the last 2 intercepted antennas, thus locating the doctor.